 In the beginning, focus on the quick wins.
 Be willing to conduct pilot projects, fail fast, and scale successful initiatives rapidly.
 Don’t be bound by traditional IT project timelines or be scared of risk.

-3) Create a strategic initiatives roadmap to support the new normal
+3) Create a strategic initiatives roadmap to support IT pandemic planning

 Once you’ve prioritized your initiatives, you’ll want to create a roadmap and determine which resources you’ll need to get the job done.
 Determine where you can poach resources from existing initiatives to help you deliver on the initiatives on your “new normal” roadmap.